coinspect/learn-evm-attacks/test/Access_Control/Curio/README.md

 Then, the attacker made multiple swaps and cross-chain transfers using different providers.

 ## Possible mitigations
+1. Implement stringent access controls to prevent unauthorized role changes
+2. Simulate and test safe operative values for voting power.
+3. The system's voting power and privileges setup should be robust enough to prevent/handle voting power manipulation attacks, collusion, among others.

 ## Sources and references
 - [Curio Tweet](https://twitter.com/curio_invest/status/1771635979192774674)